tsnaomi/data-structures/README.md

 ### Merge sort

- [*Merge sort*](https://en.wikipedia.org/wiki/Merge_sort) is a divide-and-conquer algorithm.
-The implementation in this repo takes a *top-down* approach.
-It recursively divides the input list into halves, sorts each halve, then merges the sorted halves back together.
+ [*Merge sort*](https://en.wikipedia.org/wiki/Merge_sort) is a divide-and-conquer sorting algorithm.
+The implementation in this repo takes a *top-down* approach that recursively divides the input list into halves, sorts each halve, then merges the sorted halves back together.

  Merge sort always takes **(O(*n* log *n*))** time, since the order of the input does not impact how often the algorithm invokes itself.
 See [here](https://www.khanacademy.org/computing/computer-science/algorithms/merge-sort/a/analysis-of-merge-sort) for a more in-depth analysis of merge sort's performance.